bvds/andes/docs/guides/manager_guide/README.md

 ### Invite Users

-Click the plus icon on the Users tab to invite one or more users to participate in Sencha Space.
-The users you invite receive an email with information about how to log into the Sencha Space Client.
+Click the plus icon on the Users tab to invite a user to participate in Sencha Space.
+You can add additional users from the Invite Users menu, specifying each address separately.

+The users you invite receive an email with information about how to obtain the Client app and how to log into the Sencha Space Client.

 {@img Space_Ad_Users_PlusIcon.png}

 To invite a user:

 1. Type the user's email address and click the plus symbol.
-You can enter multiple addresses separated by commas.
    {@img Space_Ad_Invite_Users.png}
 2. If needed, delete an address and re-type.
+3. Add each address you want to invite and click the plus symbol.
+3. Click **Invite**.

+You can invite a user more than once if needed.

+### Remove a User

+To remove a user:

+1. Click the Users tab in Space Manager.
+2. Click the checkbox next to the user's name in the Users tab list.
+3. Click the trash can icon at the top of the screen.

+Or:

+1. Click the Users tab in Space Manager.
+2. Click the user in the list.
-3. Click Invite.
+3. Click **Edit**
+4. Click **Remove User** at the bottom of the page.

 <a name="GroupsTab"></a>
 ## Groups Tab